 I don’t like to dismiss other people’s concerns, so if any of the above worries you, then I would avoid having a meter fitted.

-The only downside for me is that the meters are not compatible across different suppliers.
+The real downside for me is that the meters are not compatible across different suppliers.
 So if I wanted to swap from First Utility to Scottish Power, my meter would lose all its smart functions.

 Do I have to have one?

 No, it’s completely optional.
 If you are contacted by your energy company and you don’t want one, (in the words of Zammo) just say no. The government does plan to have smart meters in every home and business by 2020, so I’m not sure how long they will remain optional for.

 If you are interested in finding out more visit the gov.uk site.
 Alternatively, take a look at your energy supplier’s website or give them a call.